 2. Keep every muscle in body tense throughout to form a straight line from head to heels

 3. Lower chest towards wall, keep elbows close to body

 4. Push body away from wall back to start position

 Benefits: There’s a reason this bodyweight exercise never goes out of fashion.
 This powerful exercise recruits most of the muscles in your arms, chest, and torso, leading to a strong core, defined arms and shoulders, as well as improved all-around posture.
 Quite effective wouldn’t you say?

 Variation: In the video, Alice executes an elevated push-up on a small stool about hip-height.
-However, if you want to make the exercise more challenging then you can do a regular push-up.
-Still not challenging enough?
-Then elevate your feet on a prop like a coffee table or stool.
+If that's too difficult, you can do your push-up against the wall at sternum-height.
+However, if you want to make the exercise more challenging, then you can do a regular push-up.

 Remember only challenge yourself to the harder variations if you can execute your push-ups throughout all four rounds with proper form.